 For more information, visit the Chicago Energy Rating System website.

-The compliance deadline for 2019 benchmarking reports is June 1, 2019.
+The compliance deadline for 2019 benchmarking reports was June 1, 2019.
 As a reminder, energy benchmarking reports are due annually from all properties, and data verification is required once every three years.
 To determine if you are required to verify data this year, check the compliance notification letter sent by the City, which you should receive by mid to late March.
 You can also find the year of next verification on the Covered Buildings List.

 Taking Action on Energy Efficiency